Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 Instead of accessing "hello world.txt" is separates it in two making it two files to check.
 Interesting...

 Aha!
 This file calls an *access()* command, which, according to it's man page, checks if you are permitted to open a specific file.
 It does it by looking at the **OWNER** of the file (real user), not at the executor (effective user).
 That's it!
-All there's left to do is to create a file that referes to */etc/leviathan_pass/leviathan3*.
+All there's left to do is to create a file that refers to */etc/leviathan_pass/leviathan3*.

 Symbolic link may do it.
 But first, create a directory under /tmp.